Human Services - HSV

 This course examines the characteristics of social policy in general and in education in particular.
 Special attention is given to policy development and implementation in relation to its effects on underprivileged populations in U.S. society.
 Within a historical and political context, current social policies are examined in terms of their underlying assumptions and values as well as their ethical implications.
 Strengths and weaknesses of current policies are also analyzed.
 Policies under consideration include agency policies, local ordinances, state and federal legislation, and global trends.

-Fulfills College Core: Ethics, Field 5 (Social Sciences)
+Fulfills College Core: (part of the Global Citizenship Core Pathway), Ethics, Field 5 (Social Sciences)

 HSV 302 Children, Schools, and the Community 3 Credits